how-to-promote-your-gym-business-after-lockdown.jpg

 All that said, now could be a good time to go after new members – particularly those people who have used lockdown to work on their fitness and now want to take exercising a step further by working out in a gym.

 A marketing plan for new members would usually consist of things like free trial periods and reduced joining fees, and these should continue but you could create campaigns specifically for those who’ve never set foot in a gym environment before.
+You can also use offline marketing methods to grow your gym memberships.

 With so much competition in the marketplace, you could make your gym stand out by showing how accommodating you are to beginners, perhaps even connecting good health to being able to fight the virus.